emqx/emqx-docs/en_US/observability/open-telemetry/logs.md

 # Integrate OpenTelemetry for Log Management

+Like file log, OpenTelemetry logs are used to record critical events, status information, and error messages, aiding developers and operations teams in understanding an application's behavior and troubleshooting.
+However, OpenTelemetry logs differ in that they employ a standardized logging format, making logs easier to parse, analyze, and process.
+Additionally, OpenTelemetry logs support the addition of rich contextual information to records, such as Trace IDs, tags, attributes, and more.

 This page provides a comprehensive guide on integrating the OpenTelemetry log handler with EMQX for advanced log management.
 It covers setting up the OpenTelemetry Collector, configuring the OpenTelemetry log handler in EMQX to export logs, and managing potential log overloads.
 This integration allows you to format EMQX log events according to [OpenTelemetry log data model](https://opentelemetry.io/docs/specs/otel/logs/data-model/) and export them to the configured OpenTelemetry Collector or backend system, offering improved monitoring and debugging capabilities.

 ## Set Up OpenTelemetry Collector